What is the Sales Tax rate on a motor vehicle?

 As of January 1, 2018, the rate is 6.625% on the purchase price of a new or used vehicle.
 The rate in 2017 was 6.875%.

 Why did I receive this notice?
-I already gave the information to the Division of Motor Vehicles.
+I already gave the information to the Motor Vehicle Commission.

-What will happen if I do not respond to the notice?
+What will happen if I do not respond to a notice?

 How do I check the status of the paperwork I mailed in response to the notice?

 Contact the Division of Taxation Casual Sales Unit at Call (609) 984-6206 or email email@example.com.